Funbit/ets2-telemetry-server/Readme.md

 The dashboard will work smoothly on Samgung Galaxy Tab S (4.4.2), but not on Galaxy Note 1 or Kindle Fire HD due to slow GPU or turned off GPU graphics acceleration.
 To achieve the best performance on Androids you may try to use a standalone Chrome browser instead of an app (but you will need to turn off device sleep mode when you use the dashboard).

 The dashboard will work very smoothly on iOS 8.X devices (iPhone 6 or new iPads).
 But it will not properly work on iOS 6.X (iPhone 3GS, old iPods).
+If you are experiencing slow performance even on new devices you may try to close all opened apps (especially Safari) and try again, that helps a lot.

-And finally, the dashboard will perfectly work on any PC or laptop inside latest FF, Chrome or IE11.
+The dashboard will perfectly work on any PC or laptop inside latest Firefox, Chrome or IE11.

-Also, don not forget to turn off background downloads, especially Torrent clients, because they may dramatically slow your connection between devices.
+Also, don not forget to turn off background downloads, especially Torrent clients, because they may dramatically slow your connection between devices!

 > Is it safe to use the server?
 Can it crash my game?
 What about influence on the game performance, say FPS, processor load?